apache/apisix-website/website/blog/2021-06-29-release-apache-apisix-2.7-en.md

 - Allow mqtt-proxy plugin to configure domain name
 - Support for receiving TLS over TCP connections, the certificate of which can be dynamically configured just like HTTPS certificate
 - SNI-based route rules
-- Verify client certificate dynamically
+- Dynamic verification of client certificates

 In subsequent versions, we will continue to improve TCP proxy,  stay tuned!